natescherer/markdown-to-html-with-github-style-action/README.md

 A GitHub action to convert Markdown files to HTML via GitHub's API with embedded GitHub CSS style.

+Essentially, this action will take input Markdown files and render them into self-contained HTML files that look as close as possible to how Markdown files are displayed on github.com.

 It is tested and runs on `windows-latest`, `ubuntu-latest`, and `macos-latest`.

 ## Usage